USA European Connection

 USA European Connection was a disco group created by producer Boris Midney and featuring vocals by Leza Holmes, Renne Johnson, and Sharon Williams.
-In 1978 USA European Connection hit #1 on the Hot Dance Music/Club Play chart with the Come into My Heart album.
+In 1978 USA European Connection hit #1 on the Hot Dance Music/Club Play chart with the Come into My Heart album, and released a second self-titled album in 1979.

 Midney who was among the principal architects of the Eurodisco sound and one of the first to exploit the full potential of 48-track recording, his trademark blend of strings, horn and percussion created a deep, lush sound.
 Born in Russia, Midney is a classically trained composer who started out writing film scores; turning to disco, however, he worked under a variety of names including Caress, Beautiful Bend, the USA/European Connection, Masquerade, Double Discovery, Companion and Festival, producing a large body of work from his New York City studio ERAS recording.